Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-However, many students find that the GRE is not as difficult when compared to other graduate admission exams, such as the LSAT or MCAT.
+However, many students find that the GRE is not as difficult as other graduate admission exams, such as the LSAT or MCAT.

 Students often determine the difficulty of an exam based on their strengths and weaknesses.
 For example, if you struggle with math concepts, you may find this portion of the GRE more difficult than other tests.
 There are also some other factors that make the GRE hard for some.

-- The Writing Section: When determining ‘is the GRE test difficult?’ some students refer to the difficult writing section.
-The GRE requires two essays, which is more than what most other graduate admission exams require.
+The Writing Section: The GRE requires two essays, which is more than what most other graduate admission exams require.
 The two essays, though, are designed to showcase your writing style, but also test your ability to analyze and argue.
 The first essay features a prompt that asks you to argue a position and then support it with evidence.
 The second essay of the GRE requires you to critique an argument, detailing the weaknesses and pitfalls.
 Writing is a struggle for some, and can make the GRE harder than other exams.

 The reading comprehension section of the GRE also provides you with clues for each answer.
 This section provides students with reading passages to evaluate.
 The answers to the question are within each passage, leaving you with an objective answer versus a subjective one.